 9. How to store leftover ham and make ham bone soup.

 Ham bones render an absolutely delicious broth!
 DON’T TOSS THE HAM BONE!
 I have an amazing One Pot Ham Potato and Bean Soup recipe!
-It’s our most popular recipe!
+It’s our most popular recipes!

 After you’ve removed the ham from the ham bone, store it in the refrigerator for up to five days.
 You can freeze it too.
 Simply put the ham bone in a zipper freezer bag or plastic container, label, date and freeze it for up to 6 months.